500 Internal Error

 }

-Server-side load functions can access env vars, but they might be missing:
+Server-side load functions can access env vars, but they might not be set in all environments.

 import { env } from '$env/dynamic/private';